World Values Survey

-The findings provide information for policy makers seeking to build civil society and democratic institutions in developing countries.
-The work is also frequently used by governments around the world, scholars, students, journalists and international organizations and institutions such as the World Bank and the United Nations (UNDP and UN-Habitat).
-Data from the World Values Survey have (for example) been used to better understand the motivations behind events such as the Arab Spring, the 2005 French civil unrest, the Rwandan genocide in 1994 and the Yugoslav wars and political upheaval in the 1990s.

 Romano Prodi, former Prime Minister of Italy and the tenth President of the European Commission, said about WVS work:

 The growing globalization of the world makes it increasingly important to understand ... diversity.
 People with varying beliefs and values can live together and work together productively, but for this to happen it is crucial to understand and appreciate their distinctive worldviews.

 Insights

 The WVS has over the years demonstrated that people's beliefs play a key role in economic development, the emergence and flourishing of democratic institutions, the rise of gender equality, and the extent to which societies have effective government.

 Inglehart–Welzel cultural map

 Analysis of WVS data made by political scientists Ronald Inglehart and Christian Welzel asserts that there are two major dimensions of cross cultural variation in the world: